 Selection of Applicants Applications will be reviewed after the application deadline.
 Applicants who are considered to have potential based on their application documents will be invited to the Faculty of Dentistry for an interview.
-The decision of the Faculty of Dentistry concerning admission into the International Dentist Advanced Placement Program is final.
+The decision of the Faculty of Dentistry concerning admission into the International Dentist Advanced Placement Program is Dentist Advanced Placement Program is final.
 No appeal mechanism exists.